Abandoned Brides: Victims Seek Separate Law Against NRIs Deserting Wives Amid Triple Talaq Row

 "They realised that keeping me in confinement in UAE was dangerous.
 When I stopped being compliant with their demands, they first turned violent and then tricked me back home," Zaidi recalled.

-One of the issues raised by Still Alive president Amarjeet Singh was the seeming invisibility of the issue in the eyes of lawmakers and politicians.
+One of the issues raised by SAF president Amarjeet Singh was the seeming invisibility of the issue in the eyes of lawmakers and politicians.

 "It is ironic that governments at both the state and Centre make such a hue and cry about women's issues but turn a blind eye to one of the most burning problems faced by women of all religions and backgrounds in India," Singh said.